Jochen Wermuth: Other engagements

 Furthermore, Jochen Wermuth is an investment advisory committee member of KENFO, Germany’s €24bn sovereign wealth fund and a member of Toniic’s "100% impact" Family Office Network that is committed to invest across all asset classes with market returns and a positive impact.
-In 2019 he co-founded the Climate Endowment Group.

 In the period leading up to the German parliamentary elections in 2021, he supports GermanZero, a German climate protection organization that advocates a 1.5-degree legislative package and climate neutrality in Germany by 2035.

 Other interests

-Wermuth is a member of the Young President's Organization and is its inaugural spokesperson for the YPO Global Pulse, a member of Eurosolar founded by Hermann Scheer, a member of The Liberal Mission of Russia, the German Association for Foreign Policy (DGAP), and a supporter of Greenpeace.
+Wermuth is a member of the board of curators of the Friends and Supporters of the Berlin State Opera, a member of the Young President's Organization and is its inaugural spokesperson for the YPO Global Pulse, a member of Eurosolar founded by Hermann Scheer, a member of The Liberal Mission of Russia, the German Association for Foreign Policy (DGAP), and a supporter of Greenpeace.
 His philanthropic activity includes support of renewable energy research at Brown University, support of the New Economics School in Moscow, to Russian orphanages and efforts to protect the grave of artist Kazimir Malevich.
 He is a runner, swimmer and cyclist and used to ballroom dance, play tennis and soccer.